Skip to main content

 The Verdict: Is Hotshot Trucking Worth It?

 Hotshot trucking is a viable business that can provide a middle-class income with the freedom of being your own boss.
-But it requires:
+Weigh the trade-offs before you commit:

 Realistic expectations — Net income of $30,000-$70,000 in the first few years, not the $100,000+ some YouTube videos promise.